Documentation

 - Standard

-postgres://connections for direct and pooled access - Hosted projects grouped under Clerk-backed organizations
+postgres://connections for direct and pooled access, backed by Postgres 17 - Hosted projects (logical databases) grouped under organizations

 - Disposable preview databases with empty or clone modes and TTL cleanup